opennorth/represent-boundaries/README.md

 If you have updated a shapefile, remember to change the `last_updated` parameter in its definition file.
 When you run the `loadshapefiles` command, the updated will be detected automatically, and the shapefile will be re-loaded.

 If you have corrected an error in a definition file, run the `loadshapefiles` with the `--reload` option to re-load its shapefile, even if `last_updated` is unchanged.
 To avoid re-loading every shapefile, point the command to the directory of the corrected definition file with the `--data-dir` option.

+## What It Doesn't Do

+Represent Boundaries doesn't support:

+* Versioning of boundary sets or boundaries
+* Hierarchies of boundary sets
+* Points in addition to polygons

+If you need these features, have a look at [MapIt](http://mapit.poplus.org/).
+That said, users have found workarounds or built small Django apps to fill in these gaps.
+For example, [Imago](https://github.com/opencivicdata/imago) introduces "temporal sets" to add dates to boundary sets.
+[Represent Postcodes](https://github.com/rhymeswithcycle/represent-postcodes) adds support for Canadian postal codes, a type of point.
+Instead of versioning, most users namespace boundary sets with a year: for example, `federal-electoral-districts-2003` or `federal-electoral-districts-2013`.

+If you're having trouble choosing between Represent Boundaries and MapIt, here are some advantages to Represent Boundaries:

+* Definition files give you fine-grain control over how data is loaded into the API, in particular how boundaries are named and identified, without having to write custom import scripts.
+* Boundary sets are used to organize boundaries and to publish metadata, like information on the data's provenance.
+MapIt assigns types to areas to easily find all boundaries belonging to the same boundary set: for example, [all London wards](http://mapit.mysociety.org/areas/LBW).
+However, MapIt cannot publish metadata about an area type.
+* Represent Boundaries is a much smaller code base, making it easier to extend.
+For example, if you would like to create colorful map tile layers, check out [Represent Maps](https://github.com/JoshData/represent-maps) by Joshua Tauberer, which extends Represent Boundaries.

 ## Acknowledgements